gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/belt.rst

    .. raw:: html
       :file: belt-c2c-calculator.html

+SDP-SI has a `more advanced calculator <https://sdp-si.com/tools/center-distance-designer.php>`_, as does `ReCalc <https://www.reca.lc/belts>`_.
 The equations for calculating these values by hand can be found in `SDP-SI's Designing a Miniature Belt and Pulley Drive System Design Guide <https://www.sdp-si.com/Belt-Drive/Designing-a-miniature-belt-drive.pdf>`_.

 Belt Wrap
 ---------